FM(1) General Commands Manual FM(1)

 Start an interactive chat session.

-Count the tokens in a prompt, instructions, or saved transcript.
+Count the tokens in a prompt, instructions, or transcript.

 Generate a JSON generation schema.